Pawn structure: Hedgehog

 The Hedgehog is a formation similar to the Maróczy bind, and shares the strategic ideas with that formation.
 Typically, the Maróczy bind would transpose into the Hedgehog formation.

 Rauzer formation

-Openings: Primary: King's Indian, Old Indian (colors reversed), Ruy Lopez, Italian Game.
-Other: Ruy Lopez (colors reversed), Italian Game (colors reversed), Sicilian Kramnik.
-The notation in the rest of this section refers to the colors reversed version.
+Openings: Primary: King's Indian, Old Indian (Ruy Lopez(colors reversed), Italian Game.
+Sicilian Kramnik.
+The notation in the rest of this section refers to the version with the colors reversed.